Security Architecture

 No data is stored at the ERPUX layer.
 All responses are streamed directly from Oracle to the browser.

-Zero Data Storage
+Zero Transactional Data Storage

 ERPUX never stores your ERP data.
 Every query is executed in real-time against your Oracle instance.
 Results are rendered in the browser and discarded when the session ends.